Anisotropic flow fluctuation as a possible signature of clustered nuclear geometry in O-O collisions at the Large Hadron Collider: Event Generation and Methodology

 \subsubsection{MUSIC: Hydrodynamics}

 Under the assumption of system under local thermal equilibrium, the initial energy-momentum tensor obtained from the IP-Glasma model at thermalization time $\tau_0=0.4$~fm is evolved using the MUSIC framework of relativistic hydrodynamics following the conservation law $\partial_\mu T^{\mu\nu} = 0$~\cite{Schenke:2010nt, Schenke:2010rr, Paquet:2015lta}.
-The energy-momentum tensor is composed of both ideal and dissipative parts, which are combined to give, $T^{\mu\nu} = eu^{\mu}u^{\nu}-(P+\Pi)\Delta^{\mu\nu}+\pi^{\mu\nu}$.
+The energy-momentum tensor is composed of both ideal and dissipative parts, which are combined to give $T^{\mu\nu} = eu^{\mu}u^{\nu}-(P+\Pi)\Delta^{\mu\nu}+\pi^{\mu\nu}$.
 Here, $e$ is the energy density, $u^{\mu}$ is the fluid flow four-velocity, $P$ is the thermodynamic pressure, $\Pi$ is the bulk viscous pressure, and $\pi^{\mu\nu}$ is the shear viscous tensor.
-Again, the projection operator is defined as $\Delta^{\mu\nu} = g^{\mu\nu}-u^{\mu}u^{\nu}$.
-In this study, we use the boost invariant picture of hydrodynamics and use the equation-of-state parametrization \texttt{"s95p-v1.2"}, which is obtained from the interface of lattice data and hadron resonance gas~\cite{Huovinen:2009yb}.
+The projection operator is defined as $\Delta^{\mu\nu} = g^{\mu\nu}-u^{\mu}u^{\nu}$.
+In this study, we use the boost invariant picture of hydrodynamics and, hence, perform a (2+1)-dimensional evolution.
+The equation-of-state (EoS) parametrization \texttt{"s95p-v1.2"} is used to close the system of equations in hydrodynamics.
+This EoS is obtained from the interface of lattice data and hadron resonance gas~\cite{Huovinen:2009yb}.
 We use a fixed $\eta/s = 0.12$, and a temperature dependent $\zeta/s(T)$ as described in Ref.~\cite{Schenke:2020mbo}.
 In MUSIC, the hydrodynamic equations are solved using the Kurganov-Tadmor (KT) algorithm~\cite{Kurganov:2000ovy, Jeon:2015dfa}.